 - 4. Adjust the front pivot rail 90° to the main bed tube. - 5.
 Move the saw head to center the blade over the front pivot bed rail. - 6.
 Measure the distance from the top of the pivot rail to the bottom of the blade.
 Make this measurement at each end of the pivot rail. - 7.
-The two measurements should be 15" (375 mm) (+1/32 [0.8 mm] -0). - 8.
+The two measurements should be 15" (375 mm). - 8.
 Loosen the locking set screws and turn the inner height adjustment nut to adjust the height of the inner end of the pivot rail.

 - 9. Loosen the jam nut and turn the outer adjustment bolt to adjust the height of the outer end of the pivot rail. - 10.
 Move the saw head so the blade is positioned over the center of the front main bed rail. - 11.
 Measure the distance between the bottom of the blade and the bed rail at each end of the bed rail.
-The bed rail should measure 15" (375 mm) (+1/32 [0.8 mm] -0) from the blade at each end of the rail.
+The bed rail should measure 15" (375 mm) (+ 1.0 mm on the outer end) from the blade at each end of the rail.